ymy4323460/Counterfactual-Debias-Models/README.md

 In the advanced generation code "<span style="background-color: yellow;">data_simulator_with_confounder_bias.py</span>", you can specify two additional parameters:

--"bs" represents the degree of bias, where a larger value indicates a lower level of bias in the impression list.
+- "bs" represents the degree of bias, where a larger value indicates a lower level of bias in the impression list.
--"gm" represents the degree of confounding interference, where a smaller value indicates a lower level of interference from confounders.
+- "gm" represents the degree of confounding interference, where a smaller value indicates a lower level of interference from confounders.

 <pre>
 ```python